tdegeus/bash_ext/README.md

 Find files with specific extensions.

+## `ls_regex`

+The ls command, but allowing regular expression.

 ## `mv_regex`

-The move command, but allow regular expression.
+The move command, but allowing regular expression.
 This allows one to partly rename a batch of files.

 ## `rm_regex`

-The remove command, but allow regular expression.
+The remove command, but allowing regular expression.
 This allows one to selectivity remove a batch of files.

 ## `cp_regex`

-The copy command, but allow regular expression.
+The copy command, but allowing regular expression.
 This allows one to selectivity copy a batch of files.

 ## `rm_build`